 She mentioned that OU had a professional writing program in their journalism college, so I could learn fiction writing while also learning how to make money writing for newspapers, magazines, and more (the Internet then was in its infancy).

-So, as you can see, I started at OU with the thoughts of being a fiction novelist.
-I got distracted by sports journalism, and later by filmmaking, before finally settling into freelance content writing for the Internet and work as a film critic, which I still love doing.
+So, as you can see, I started at OU with the thought of being a fiction novelist.
+I got distracted by sports journalism, and later by filmmaking, before finally settling into freelance content writing for the Internet and working as a film critic, which I still love doing.

 However, everything has revolved back to where it started – my first dream.
 It is time to be a novelist.

 And this year, I will start that process with my first published fiction novel.